Cloud-CV/py-cloudcv/docs/Tutorial.rst

    2. Full Path to Output Folder where the results will be stored, ignore it if you want to use path mentioned in config file.
    3. Algorithm that needs to be run.
-More information about the valid names are functionalities_.
+More information about the valid names is :ref:`here <functionalities>`.
 Ignore it if you want to use the name of the executable mentioned in the config file

       .. code:: python